etbala/boostport/CONTRIBUTING.md

 It should build successfully
 ```

-In order to view the files that we have access to on z/OS, you can run the following command:
+In order to view the functions that we have access to on z/OS, you can run the following command:
 ```
 cd /usr/include
 ls